flowchart TD

 213.7 7.
 Summary

-Architecture design shapes the hypothesis class, the optimization landscape, and the generalization behavior of a model all at once.
+Architecture design shapes the hypothesis class, the optimization landscape, and the generalization behavior of a model all at once, and these three correspond exactly to the approximation, optimization, and estimation terms of the excess risk.
 Depth buys compositional expressivity and width buys parallel features and optimization stability, and the two should be balanced rather than maximized.
-Inductive biases determine sample efficiency and should be matched to the geometry and quantity of the data.
+Inductive biases determine sample efficiency and should be matched to the geometry and quantity of the data, which is the lesson that geometric deep learning makes systematic.
 Parameter budgets must account for activation and optimizer memory, not just weights, and scaling laws should guide how large a model the data justifies.
 Finally, modern design proceeds at the level of blocks that are designed once and repeated, with clean gradient paths and gradual dimension changes.
 Treat each of these as a deliberate lever and architecture design becomes a tractable engineering discipline rather than guesswork.

 213.8 References